bamolala/hng12_stage_one/README.md

 Acknowledgments
 Numbers API for providing fun facts.

-Render for hosting the API.
+Vercel for hosting the API.